mstable/MIPs/TDP/tdp-55.md

 ### Current Signer Changes

 The current signer group have been asked if they are willing to continue on as signers to avoid the need for a full election cycle at this time.
-Two members of the TreasuryDAO and one member of the ProtocolDAO have indicated that they would like to be rotated out of signer positions.
-As part of this RFC, it is therefore proposed that these two signers, who are both core contributors, are replaced by two other core contributors.
-The incoming core contributors would prefer to keep their identities private but other team members will be able to vouch for their trustworthiness here.
+One member of the TreasuryDAO has indicated that they would like to be rotated out of signer positions.
+As part of this TDP, it is therefore proposed that this signer, who is a core contributor, is replaced by another core contributor.
+The incoming core contributor would prefer to keep their identities private but other team members will be able to vouch for their trustworthiness here.

-**ProtocolDAO**

-- James (0xC5ee70CDBa695F864FA07A378aF6711f45D1339A) replaced by core contributor (0x507E0c1F8893611534760Ab5F95EfE48B46CD932)

 **TreasuryDAO**

-- Nesk (0xBb330652D70eF1204d39d0880896B017a1BB1774) replaced by core contributor (0xA31DD58278Ef3777718AD6faFB8b0cebbB23b975).
+* Nesk (0xBb330652D70eF1204d39d0880896B017a1BB1774) replaced by core contributor (0xA31DD58278Ef3777718AD6faFB8b0cebbB23b975).

 ### Reminder of Scope of Treasury DAO Activities